conlin-matt/SurfRCaT/docs/download.md

 ---

 SurfRCaT can be obtained in one of two ways: by downloading a pre-compiled application or by building it from the source code.
 Below, instructions for downloading and using the tool in each of these ways are given.
+SurfRCaT only runs on Windows machines.

 ## SurfRCaT via precompiled app ##
 You can download and use the precompiled SurfRCaT application following the steps below: